-Any medication to be administered by BASEC teachers must be provided to us in the original prescription container, labeled by the pharmacy with the patient's name, medication name, doctor's/nurse practitioner's name, date, and prescribed dosage.
+Any medication to be administered by BASEC teachers must be provided to us in the original prescription container, labeled by the pharmacy with the patient's name, medication name, doctor's/nurse practitioner's name, date, prescribed dosage, and expiration date.
 Over-the-counter medication may not be administered by BASEC teachers without prior written authorization by a medical professional and written consent of the student's parent or guardian.
-Parents/guardians must complete a signed and dated medication consent form to authorize teachers to administer the medication to their child.
-The medication consent form is an addendum of the enrollment packet and may also be downloaded from BASEC's website.
 All BASEC teachers participate in training detailing the administration of medication.